geopython/pywps/docs/deployment.rst

 exception, telling us that the parameter `service` was not set.
 This is
 compliant with the OGC WPS standard, since each request mast have at least the `service` and `request` parameters.
-We can say for now, that this PyWPS instance is properly deployed on the server, since it returns propper exception report.
+We can say for now, that this PyWPS instance is properly deployed on the server, since it returns proper exception report.

 We now have to configure the instance by editing the `pywps.cfg` file and adding